QP3 – Shop Application of Complex Protective Coating Systems

 Evaluates a contracting company’s ability to perform surface preparation and protective coating application in a fixed shop facility.
 KTA provides the following services in support of Contractors seeking QP3 certification:

 Quality Control Programs:

 In order to obtain QP3 certification, personnel with coating inspection responsibilities are required to attend an SSPC approved training course on quality control.
 SSPC has approved KTA’s Basic Coatings Inspection Course to fulfill the Quality Control training requirements of QP3.
-The 3.5 day course is offered at the KTA facilities in Pittsburgh, PA in the spring and fall as “open registration courses,” or can be delivered at your facility under private contract.
+The 3.5 day course is offered at the KTA facilities in Pittsburgh, PA at various points throughout the year as “open registration courses,” or can be delivered at your facility under private contract.
 Alternatively, KTA offers a two-day Shop Painting Quality Control course that can be delivered at your facility under private contract.
 To Learn More about the course, or to register for a course, Click Here.

 Prior to submission to the SSPC, KTA can perform a review of the completed QP-3 application and required documentation.
 This review will assist in verifying that the application package is complete, contains all required information, and identifies any potential deficiencies in the submittals based on QP-3 requirements.
 This type of review can be critical, as QP-3 requirements include multiple “critical items” that, if they are not addressed, can result in immediate rejection of the application.